frahad/use-permission/README.md

 }
 ```

-When defined, the `before` method is called before all other authorization checks considering only truthy values, which means that, if your implementation of `before` returns a falsy value, then `usePermission` will proceed with the authorization checking for the given action.
+When defined, the `before` method is called before all other authorization checks considering only truthy values, which means that, if your implementation of `before` evaluates to `false`, then `usePermission` will proceed with the authorization checking for the given action.

 ## 📄 License